Student Code of Conduct

 Customary action: Level I and/or Level 2 customary actions, interim suspension, academic term suspension, dismissal, and/or expulsion.

 3. Interim suspension.
-In certain circumstances, the Director of Student Life, or a designee, may impose a University or Housing suspension prior to the resolution of the complaint.
+In certain circumstances, the Vice President of Student Life, or a designee, may impose a University or Housing suspension prior to the resolution of the complaint.

 a.
 Conditions.
 Interim suspension may be imposed: